632 Purchasing Card (P-Card) Program

 Meals and refreshments purchased using the P-Card must be made in accordance with Policy 661 Food and Beverages.
 The business purpose of each event must be clearly defined and documented based on Policy 661 Food and Beverages.
 Requests to purchase food and beverage items which do not meet policy requirements will not be approved.

-Food and beverage purchases, including meals and refreshments, are required to meet the following conditions:
+Food and beverage purchases, including snacks, meals, and refreshments, are required to meet the following conditions:

 a.
 The total food and beverage purchase for the entire event is less than $500.00.